nats/bl-cli/CONTRIBUTING.md

 #### Writing Tests

-In doctl, we have two kinds of tests: unit tests and integration tests.
+In bl-cli, we have two kinds of tests: unit tests and integration tests.
 Both are run with Go's built-in `go test` tool.

 ##### Unit tests